Sign in

 https://www.mouser.co.uk/ProductDetail/Murata-Electronics/DMT3N4R2U224M3DTA0?qs=sGAEpiMZZMsCu9HefNWqppuMB9oBDLbGQpjLTZvbv%2bTIJt9gY6SUsA==

-Does anyone know if it is possible to have the above battery in parallel with the standart LiPo battery?
-Is THAT a viable solution?
+Does anyone know if it’s acceptable to connect the battery mentioned above in parallel with a standard LiPo battery?
+Is that a plausible solution?

 Thanks,